normj/ServerlessTODOListTutorial/DotnetTryMaterial/ASP.NETCoreFrontend/DependencyInjection.md

 services they require.
 Services are registered with the dependency injection framework in the **Startup** class's `ConfigureServices` method.

-The services for our DynamoDB data access layer have already been registered in the provided code but lets take look at how it was done.
+The services for our DynamoDB data access layer have already been registered in the provided code but let's take look at how it was done.

 ## Injecting AWS Services

-The NuGet package [AWSSDK.Extensions.NETCore.Setup](https://www.nuget.org/packages/AWSSDK.Extensions.NETCore.Setup/) adds new extension methods to the `IServiceCollection` object.
+The NuGet package <a href="https://www.nuget.org/packages/AWSSDK.Extensions.NETCore.Setup/" target="_blank">AWSSDK.Extensions.NETCore.Setup</a> adds new extension methods to the `IServiceCollection` object.
 We can add DynamoDB by adding the following line of code.

 ```csharp